Response of a CMS HGCAL silicon-pad electromagnetic calorimeter prototype to 20-300 GeV positrons: Introduction

 \section{Introduction}

-The High Luminosity-LHC (HL-LHC) is expected to commence operations in 2027.
-The CMS Collaboration will replace the existing endcap calorimeter with a new High Granularity Calorimeter (HGCAL) \cite{CMS_HGCAL_TDR}.
-This detector is a sampling calorimeter utilising hexagonal multi-pad large area silicon sensors and plastic scintillator tiles as active materials.
-The calorimeter endcaps (CE) include both electromagnetic (CE-E) and hadronic (CE-H) sections.
-The absorber layers of the CE-E section are alternating plates of lead cladded with stainless steel or copper / copper tungsten; the active layers are made of segmented silicon sensors.
-The CE-H section uses stainless steel as absorber and a mixture of silicon (in the regions of highest radiation) and scintillator as active material.
-The choice of this particular design was made in order to cope with the significantly higher radiation and the very high pile-up environment during the HL-LHC operation, compared to the present LHC conditions.
+The Compact Muon Solenoid (CMS) Collaboration will replace the existing calorimeters in the endcaps with a new high-granularity calorimeter (HGCAL) \cite{CMS_HGCAL_TDR} for the High Luminosity-LHC (HL-LHC).
+It will be a sampling calorimeter with hexagonal multipad large-area silicon sensors and plastic scintillator tiles as the active media.
+The calorimeter endcaps (CE) have both electromagnetic (CE-E) and hadronic (CE-H) sections.
+The absorber layers of the CE-E section are alternating plates of either lead cladded with stainless steel or copper and copper-tungsten plates; the active layers are all segmented silicon (Si) sensors.
+The CE-H section uses stainless steel as the absorber and a combination of scintillator and silicon is used as the active material, with Si in the regions of highest radiation.
+The choice of this particular design was made to cope with the significantly higher radiation levels and the contribution of overlapping events (pileup) expected during the HL-LHC operation, compared to the current LHC conditions.
+In addition, it offers significant benefits for the reconstruction of physics objects, while providing the required tolerance to radiation damage \cite{CMS_HGCAL_TDR}.
+The high granularity of the detector will allow particle-flow measurements to extend from the tracker into the calorimeter, and together with the timing capability will allow for the subtraction of the energy from pileup events leading to a good energy resolution even in a high pileup environment.
+Merged jets can be reconstructed with higher efficiency and better energy resolution, improving the boosted object reconstruction performance.
+The high lateral granularity allows the tagging of narrow jets originating from the vector boson fusion production mode of the Higgs boson, as well as jets from the weak vector boson scattering process.
+The high granularity also allows efficient electron and photon reconstruction in the presence of high pileup in the forward region.
+At the same time, the expected small constant term that typically dominates the energy resolution at high energies, will lead to an electron and photon resolution similar to the current detector.
+For example, the Higgs to diphoton mass resolution is not expected to be degraded by replacing the current crystal calorimeter with the HGCAL.